 Content of this course is available for 365 days from your date of purchase.
 Credit and MOC must be claimed within that period.

-Mayo Clinic Online General Cardiovascular Updates is designed for those who want to stay on top of established evidence and guidelines in cardiography.
-This comprehensive online course will give you a personalized and adaptive online learning curriculum that will save study time and most importantly enable you to bring the most current medical knowledge back to your daily practice.
+Mayo Clinic Online Electrophysiology Master Class is designed for those who want to stay on top of established evidence and guidelines in electrophysiology.
+This comprehensive online course will give you a personalized and adaptive online learning curriculum that will save study time, give you confidence to pass the exam, and most importantly enable you to bring the most current medical knowledge back to your daily practice.

 THIS COURSE OFFERS

 - Superior content from Mayo Clinic faculty: World-class experts in electrophysiology give in-depth didactics on state-of-the-art subjects with content presented in a variety of engaging formats.

 - Personalized learning experience: Physicians can test their relative knowledge vs. peers and identify personal knowledge gaps via a private self-assessment.
 The results then inform a personalized curriculum unique to your specific needs.

 - An efficient study plan focused on those areas you need the most: No users’ study guide is the same.
 While all course material is available on the personalized platform for your review, your pre-test results drive the identification of individual knowledge gaps that then dynamically build a personalized study guide with content just for you.
 This enables you to focus on what is most relevant to achieving mastery, saving you time and frustration.